EENI Global Business School

 Confucian Ethics.
 Golden Rule of Confucianism: Do not do unto others what you do not want others to do unto you

-Masters: Religions & Business, International Business.
+Masters: International Business, Religions and Business.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB AI)

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Ética Confuciana Study, Course Master Doctorate in International Business in French Éthique confucéenne.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Ética Confuciana Study Doctorate in International Business in French Éthique confucéenne.

 Why study “Taoism, Confucianism and Business”?.

-Confucius fought against the concept of a feudal society, seeking a way to structure the society so that the positions of responsibility were occupied by the “superior moral man.”
+Confucius fought against the concept of a feudal society, seeking a way to structure the society so that positions of responsibility were occupied by the “superior moral man.”
 A revolutionary idea, both in his and our times.

-In Confucianism, both the man and the society in which he lives are a small part of the universe.
+In Confucianism, both man and society in which he lives are a small part of the universe.
 The universe is immersed in a order, in a harmony.
 Any attempt to break this harmony creates troubles, at this point coincide with Taoism.
 Somehow, this concept creates a sense of predestination.

 Ahimsa (Non-Violence) and International Business.
 Jainism